 8 other golf courses (including Wigtown & Bladnoch Golf Club) are located within 35 miles of the park, providing a variety of challenges to all golfers.

-There are an abundance of beautiful gardens to visit in Galloway, including Glenwhan, Castle Kennedy, Dunskey and Logan Botanic Gardens. www.scotlands-garden.org.uk is a directory of Galloway gardens and nurseries.
+With the Machars benefiting from the warmth of the passing gulf stream; there are an abundance of beautiful gardens to visit in Galloway, including Glenwhan, Castle Kennedy, Dunskey and Logan Royal Botanic Gardens. www.scotlands-garden.org.uk is a directory of Galloway gardens and nurseries.

-On the Back Bay is Kirkmaiden Church ruins, one of the oldest churches in Scotland.
+On the Back Bay of Monreith is Kirkmaiden Church ruins, one of the oldest churches in Scotland.

 Situated above the church, overlooking the North and South Bays is the Bronze Otter, a memorial for Gavin Maxwell, author of ‘Ring of Bright Water’.